Rockhounding in Michigan [An Ultimate Guide for 2024]

 Huron Shores Roadside Park (Cheboygan County)Pudding stones, agates, Petoskey stonesPublic access; family-friendly beach with abundant finds.

-40 Mile Point Lighthouse (Alpena County)Marcasite, agates, Petoskey stonesPublic access; scenic location with diverse finds, permit required for digging.
+40 Mile Point Lighthouse (Alpena County)Marcasite, agates, Petoskey stonesPublic access; scenic location with diverse finds; permits not typically required.

 Burt Lake Beaches (Emmet County)Petoskey stones, fossils, agatesPublic access; sheltered bay with calm waters, ideal for families.